-It was not an audible voice, but a thought.
-I wondered if something was running interference with my spiritual ears, but “hot cross buns” was not a term I had heard in several years.
-So, instead of discarding what I heard, my curiosity piqued.
+It was not an audible voice but a thought.
+I wondered if something was running interference with my spiritual ears, but I had not heard the term “hot cross buns” in several years.
+So, instead of discarding what I heard, my curiosity was piqued.

 Coronavirus discussions have been saturating the airwaves and the internet for the last few weeks.
 Arguably, the rate of sharing of information is exceeding the spread of the contagion itself!
 As I pondered the meaning of hot cross buns, this melodious nursery rhyme emerged from the recesses of my memory:

-People sometimes “hear” a sentence, or riddle or “dark” speech or saying (dark means hidden in this context) during the transition period between sleep and wakefulness.
-These important messages are often discarded as “background noise” from a movie or lyrics from a song recently heard, without the hearer considering that the source may be from God.
+People sometimes “hear” a sentence, riddle, or “dark” speech or saying during the transition period between sleep and wakefulness.
+(Dark, in this context, means hidden).
+Unfortunately, we often discard these important messages as “background noise” from a movie or lyrics from a song recently heard.
+The hearer may not consider that the source may be God.

-God speaks in parables or parabolic language – sometimes audibly through an external voice, inaudibly through our internal thoughts, and often, through dreams and visions and supernatural encounters (Numbers 12: 4-8).
-To solve a divine riddle, the hearer must be attentive to Revelation given by the Holy Spirit, and have a healthy dose of curiosity.
+God speaks in parables or parabolic language – sometimes audibly through an external voice, inaudibly through our internal thoughts.
+More often, He speaks through dreams and visions and supernatural encounters (Numbers 12: 4-8).
+To solve a divine riddle, the hearer must be attentive to Revelation given by the Holy Spirit.
+Additionally, it helps to have a healthy dose of curiosity.

-According to Wikipedia and other sources, hot cross buns are common to several Commonwealth nations and the United States, (Jamaicans savor spicy buns eaten with cheese for Easter).
-They are yeasted spiced buns brandishing a white cross on top, and raisins and currants inside, usually eaten to celebrate the end of Lent (Good Friday), since leaven in the Bible, is symbolic of sin.
+According to Wikipedia and other sources, hot cross buns are common in several Commonwealth nations and the United States (Jamaicans savor spicy buns eaten with cheese for Easter).
+They are yeasted spiced buns brandishing a white cross on top, and raisins and currants inside, usually eaten to celebrate the end of Lent (Good Friday) since leaven, in the Bible, is symbolic of sin.
 The white cross represents the crucifixion of Jesus Christ (the Lamb of God), and the spices represent His embalming after His death.
-In parabolic language, bread (and buns) are symbolic of the Word of God who came from Heaven to redeem men.
-Jesus stated “I am the bread of life” John 6:35).
+In parabolic language, bread (and buns) symbolizes the Word of God, who came from Heaven to redeem men.
+Jesus stated, “I am the bread of life” John 6:35).

 Prophet Isaiah in chapter 53 explains to us the significance of the crucifixion of Jesus Christ.
 Surely He has borne our griefs [sicknesses, infirmities]